thani-ath-nain/weather_app/README.md

-# weather_app is a weather app made using OPENWEATHER API.
+# A weather app made using OPENWEATHER API.
-This is made for practice.
+This is made for practicing the following concepts:
+* Asynchronous Javascript
+* Promises
+* Functional Javascript
+* APIs